Mirn/rp2040-SFU/README.md

  - Reduce slot sizes
  - Possibly remove dual-image logic

+# Integration Notes

+ - Firmware is not position-independent
+ - Each slot requires its own linked binary
+ - Encoder is address-agnostic
+ - Bootloader controls actual flash placement
+ - UART transport can be replaced with other media

 # **The system will not work on 2 MB without modification.**